Who We Are

 ASEC Staff in USA

-The mission of African Sisters Education Collaborative (ASEC) is to facilitate access to education for women religious in Africa that leads to enhancement and expansion of the education, health, economic, social, environmental and spiritual services they provide.
+The mission of African Sisters Education Collaborative, or ASEC (AYE-sek), is to facilitate access to education for women religious in Africa that leads to enhancement and expansion of the education, health, economic, social, environmental and spiritual services they provide.

 We are changing that statistic.